Michael Masi: Post-Formula One

 Masi's decisions in the 2021 Abu Dhabi Grand Prix contributed to Mohammed Ben Sulayem's FIA Presidential campaign platform, which emphasised restructuring and modernising race operations.
 Ben Sulayem believed changes were necessary to restore public trust.

 In July 2022, Masi left the FIA in order to return to Australia and spend more time with his family.
 In September, Masi was appointed the independent Chairman of the Supercars Commission in Australia.
 He left this role in September 2025.
 He was appointed to the board of directors of Karting Australia in December.

-Due to the abuse and death threats he received after the Abu Dhabi Grand Prix and the exhaustion of travelling to different countries as race director, Masi sought help with his mental health.
+Due to abuse and death threats he received after the Abu Dhabi Grand Prix and exhaustion of travelling to different countries as race director, Masi sought help with his mental health.

 During the 2023 Australian Grand Prix, Masi sought to meet with Hamilton in an effort to explain his decisions during the 2021 Abu Dhabi Grand Prix.
 Hamilton chose not to meet Masi, saying there was "nothing to say".

+In December 2025, Masi was appointed as the Event Director for the Repco NextGen NZ Championship, which includes the Formula Regional Oceania Trophy.